Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 directly to those people, or to allow those elected officials to easily see the collection of opinions directly from the website.

-6. **Automate Collection:**

-The effort to review laws, determine if they apply to the desired impact areas for the locations involved, and then classify and summarize them in laymen terms, was manually intensive.
-This could be improved by having a system that does web crawling, web page scraping, or invokes publicly APIs to gether the data, do some initial filtering, and present suject matter experts with a refined list to review.

-7. **Automate Classification**

-It is not obvious that policies and regulations have certain impacts.
-An improvement would be to use supervised training of AI models with a set of already classified laws to determine which impact area involved.

 ## Getting started